-Effective January 2, 2019: Students are NO LONGER permitted to have cell phones on the clinic floor or in the classroom without instructor permission.
+Students are NOT permitted to have cell phones on the clinic floor or in the classroom without instructor permission.

-All students were given notice of the effective change date on 12/01/18.
 Students observed on their phone in restricted areas will receive a "written warning" for the first offense, second offense an automatic fifteen (15) day suspension.
 The third offense will result in a mandatory disciplinary hearing.